Note: This post was updated November 2017.

 But carrying a leash, treats, a bucket, and a shovel is a bit much.
 If your dog ate a bit of rubbish, you have a big mess on your hands.
 And that’s before adding in a foster dog or two.

 Flush Doggy bags are made from polyvinyl alcohol, the material used to make the kid’s toy, Slime.
 It breaks down in water, but not before you get your dog’s poop home from even a long walk.

 I love them.
-They’re convenient, cheaper than paying for trash (Ithaca charges $3.50 to dispose of a bag of trash), and they work great with my toilet and septic system (I don’t even own a plunger, so that let’s you know how well they work for me).
+They’re convenient, cheaper than paying for trash (my city of Ithaca charged $3.50 to dispose of a bag of trash), and they worked great with my toilet and septic system (I didn’t even own a plunger, so that lets you know how well they worked for me).